atonybnguyen/EC440Pintos-OSNAP/src/p3/b/DESIGNDOC.md

 >> enumeration.
 Identify the purpose of each in 25 words or less.
 >
 > uint8_t *upage (declared in process.c)
-> This is a pointer too the user virtual address of the page loaded in the load_segment process
+> This is a pointer to the user virtual address of the page loaded in the load_segment process

 ---- ALGORITHMS ----